-While the main objectives of Chemicals management legislation in both jurisdictions are comparable, there are intrinsic differences between the US and EU approaches to chemical management, whether in respect of design, development or implementation, related to e.g. varying legal, social, historical, cultural backgrounds and/or regulatory expectations.
+While the main objectives of Chemicals Management legislation in both jurisdictions are comparable, there are some intrinsic differences between the US and EU approaches to chemical management, whether in respect of design, development or implementation, related to e.g. varying legal, social, historical, cultural backgrounds and/or regulatory expectations.

-Enhanced regulatory cooperation between the EU and US may help to achieve a better understanding of these differences, identify opportunities for compatibility, and address inconsistencies where possible.
+Enhanced regulatory co-operation between the EU and US could help to achieve a better understanding of these differences, identify opportunities for compatibility, and address inconsistencies wherever possible.
 By removing an unnecessary regulatory burden, this would enhance the competitiveness of the EU and US manufacturing industries, boost trade between the regions, and promote high standards for human health and environmental protection.

-Eurometaux's proposal is therefore to promote the identification and understanding of the differences, and to strive for some consistency, mutual respect and streamlining in regulations and the implementation of some pieces of regulation.
+Eurometaux's proposal is therefore to promote the identification and understanding of these differences, and to strive for consistency, mutual respect and streamlining in regulations and the implementation of some pieces of regulation.
 The focus should be on developing and agreeing on key principles underpinning regulatory decisions in several priority areas in chemical management.

-Examples here below highlight existing differences and include concrete proposals for a way forward.
+The examples given below highlight existing differences and include concrete proposals for a way forward.